 Lavar graduated from Clark University with Cum Laude institutional honors and a B.A in Political Science.
 Prior to attending Clark University, he attended Kingsborough Community College in Brooklyn, New York where he obtained an Associates degree.
 Upon graduating with his B.A, Lavar had the opportunity to serve as a research assistant to the Worcester Division of Public Health and later became a legislative aide to Chairman of the Public Health Committee and State Representative, Jeffrey Sanchez of the 15th Suffolk district in Massachusetts.
 He is now a Community Health Volunteer serving in the Peace Corps in Rwanda.
 Lavar is an alumnus of the Global Citizenship Program.

-Reinhold was associate professor of modern history at the University of Salzburg.
-For many years he also played bass and sang in Austrian rock and jazz bands.
-He served as visiting professor of US history at the University of Minnesota, Minneapolis, Franklin and Marshall College, Lancaster, Pennsylvania, and the University of New Orleans, Louisiana.
-Reinhold is the author of Coca-Colonization and the Cold War: The Cultural Mission of the United States in Austria After the Second World War.
-He has served as Teaching Faculty since the inception of the Global Citizenship Program in 2004 and has participated in over sixty seminars, for both students and faculty and Administrators.
+Reinhold is a student of global US cultural influences and the Cold War.
+He was associate professor of modern history at the University of Salzburg and visiting professor of US history at the University of Minnesota, Minneapolis, Franklin and Marshall College, Lancaster, Pennsylvania, and the University of New Orleans, Louisiana.
+For many years he played bass and sang in Austrian rock and jazz bands.
+He is a lecturer of history at Salzburg College and the former president of the Austrian Association for American Studies.
+He is the author of Coca-Colonization and the Cold War: The Cultural Mission of the United States in Austria After the Second World War.
+Over the years, he has served on the Faculty of nearly eighty seminars for both students and faculty and administrators.